|

 Freeze: Let bagels cool completely, then wrap individually in plastic wrap and place in a freezer bag.
 Freeze for up to 2 months.
 Thaw at room temperature or toast directly from frozen.

-Can I use nonfat Greek yogurt?
+Can I use nonfat Greek yogurt in high protein bagels?

 Grab your Free copy